Wednesday, May 5, 2021

 Haven’t we had enough counting?

-This year, do we need to remember the Covenant?
+This year, do we really need to remember the Covenant?

 It’s always been here